yazurita/personal-projects/c.a.-to-model-the-solar-surface/README.md

 ## Future improvement

 The model works with 128 x 128 px images.
-An increase would make even the 16 Gb GPU on Google Collaboratory run out of memory.
+An increase in size would make even the 16 Gb GPU on Google Collaboratory run out of memory.
 The challenge then is to create a scalable model to preserve as much resolution as possible.

 (Note that the target image had to be downscaled from 1152 x 1152 px to 128 x 128 px, and then, upscaled to the original size again.
 Thus, the quality loss is significant)
 <p align="center">